 Creative Review for Remote Teams

-This very issue was the inspiration behind ReviewStudio, an industry-specific platform designed for solving the strenuous creative review and approval process.
+This very issue was the inspiration behind ReviewStudio, an online proofing software designed for solving the strenuous creative review and approval process.
 ReviewStudio helps creative teams mark-up and compare files in real-time, allowing for in-depth collaboration from separate locations.

 Key features for remote teams: